chocolateflight/Creature-Clasher/readme.txt

 | |   | '__/ _ \/ _` | __| | | | '__/ _ \ | |   | |/ _` / __| '_ \ / _ \ '__|
 | \__/\ | |  __/ (_| | |_| |_| | | |  __/ | \__/\ | (_| \__ \ | | |  __/ |
  \____/_|  \___|\__,_|\__|\__,_|_|  \___|  \____/_|\__,_|___/_| |_|\___|_|

+------------- WORK IN PROGRESS -------------

  --- WELCOME ---

  Welcome to Creature Clasher!

  For the past few weeks, I've been taking a Codecademy course to learn some basic programming skills in Python.
 I now wanted to create a program with some of the things I have learned so far to get a better understanding of them.
 This is how Creature Clasher was created.

  Thank you for reading this file!
  Marc